bwogit/CI_PP4_Caiman_Cove/README.md

 24. As an Admin or Privileged User, I can Filter Bookings by Date for Specific Day Insight
 21. As an Admin, I can Log In to Manage Food and Cocktail Menu Items
 22. As an Admin, I can CRUD Food and Drink Items in the Database

+### Site Owner
+23. As a Site Owner, I Can Offer a Fully Responsive Site for Optimal User Experience
+24. As a Site Owner, I Can Implement Data Validation to Ensure Accurate Submission.